How to return from your vacation refreshed

 And suppose the potential mental and physical health benefits don’t sway you.
 In that case, recent studies cited in the Harvard Business Review suggest that contrary to popular belief, taking your vacation time may increase your likelihood of a raise or a promotion.

 So hopefully, now you’re sold on taking some time away from your job, even if right now that means a stay-cation.
 The next hurdle is making the most of that time (despite current circumstances).

 Make the most of your vacation time

-When you’re on holiday, more often than not, the days fly by, and before you know it, it’s back to work for the foreseeable future.
+When you’re on vacation, more often than not, the days fly by, and before you know it, it’s back to work for the foreseeable future.

 And somehow, despite your best intentions and efforts, you end up back where you started, stressed and not at all rejuvenated the way you may have hoped.

-Genuinely enjoying your holidays and returning to work post-holiday rested and ready to get back to it is harder than it sounds, especially right now, when a global pandemic has likely had an impact on what you can do during time off.
+Genuinely enjoying your vacation and returning to work post-vacation rested and ready to get back to it is harder than it sounds, especially right now, when a global pandemic has likely had an impact on what you can do during time off.